Spread approximations for forbidden intersections problems: More examples of families for spread approximations

 \begin{prop} Let $n,k,w,t\ge 1$ be integers.
-The family $\aaa = {[n]\choose k}^w$ satisfies the condition of Theorem~\ref{thm3} with $\tau = 2$ and $q = 4t\log n$ for $n>2^{20} \max\{k,t\}\log^2 n$.
+The family $\aaa = {[n]\choose k}^w$ satisfies the condition of Theorem~\ref{thm3} with $\tau = 2$ and $q = 4t\log n$ for $\frac nk>\max\{2^{13} \log_2(kw), 2^{18}q\log q\}$.
 Further, under the same inequality on $n$ it satisfies the condition of Theorem~\ref{thmapproxtrivial} with $\epsilon = 0.5.$

-Consequently, if $\ff\subset \aaa$ is $t$-intersecting and satisfies $|\ff|\ge \frac 23|\aaa(T)|$ for any $t$-element $T$ then there is a choice of such $T$ that $|\ff\setminus \aaa(T)|<n^{-4t}|\aaa|.$ \end{prop}
+Consequently, if $\ff\subset \aaa$ is $t$-intersecting and satisfies $|\ff|\ge \frac 23|\aaa[T]|$ for any $t$-element $T$ then there is a choice of such $T$ that $|\ff\setminus \aaa[T]|<n^{-4t}|\aaa|.$ \end{prop}

-Under the conditions of Propositioт~\ref{example21} it is not difficult to derive that if $\ff\subset \aaa$ is $t$-intersecting and extremal then $\ff = \aaa(T)$ for some $t$-element $T.$ The derivation is virturally identical to that in the proof of Theorem~\ref{thmintro1}.
+Under the conditions of Proposition~\ref{example21} it is not difficult to derive that if $\ff\subset \aaa$ is $t$-intersecting and extremal then $\ff = \aaa[T]$ for some $t$-element $T.$ The derivation is virturally identical to that in the proof of Theorem~\ref{thmintro1}.

 For the Erd\H os--S\'os property the conditions are a bit more restrictive.
 We omit the proof of Proposition~\ref{example21} and only give the proof of the following proposition.